LaunchCodeEducation/web-fundamentals/assignments/web-caesar/README.md

 - Submitting the form with a rotation integer and message results in the encrypted text being displayed.
 For example, rotating "The crow flies at midnight!" by 13 gives "Gur pebj syvrf ng zvqavtug!".
 - Rotation preserves spaces and punctuation.
 - Successively rotating by complementary amounts--e.g. 13 and 13, 10 and 16, 4 and 22, etc.--gives the same message that you started with.
-- Doing the above step with the message "</textarea>" works.
-In other words, when text is rotated into the string "</textarea>" it is properly escaped and displayed within the actual `textarea` element on the page.

 ## Submit